Home | Category: Science and Mathematics

 Nippur cubit

-Astronomy and Maps in Mesopotamia
+Astronomy in Ancient Mesopotamia

 The Mesopotamians invented astronomy.
 A Sumerian cuneiform tablet in the British Museum describes the sighting on an exploding star in 4000 B.C.
 Modern astronomers have found the remnant of a star that may have exploded at that time.